A question of “reception”: how could Homer ever outlive his own moments of performance?

 §10.4.
 The Lives of Homer, especially as represented by the Herodotean Vita (= ‘V1’) and by the Certamen (‘The Contest of Homer and Hesiod’ = ‘V2’), highlight the performances of Homer at pan-Hellenic festivals.
 The background for such highlighting is the overall pan-Hellenic significance of performing Homeric poetry.
 To appreciate more fully this significance, I concentrate on the testimony of the Lives concerning the reception of Homer in two areas: (1) the Aeolic and Ionic cities of Asia Minor and outlying islands, and (2) the island of Delos, retrospectively figured as the notional center of the future Athenian Empire.

 §10.5.
-The reception of Homer in these two areas has to be understood in the context of the festivals where Homeric poetry was performed, Here I introduce the term “aetiology” as a way of backing up the point I have just made about these pan-Hellenic festivals as the premier occasion of Homeric performance.
+The reception of Homer in these two areas has to be understood in the context of the festivals where Homeric poetry was performed.
+Here I introduce the term “aetiology” as a way of backing up the point I have just made about these pan-Hellenic festivals as the premier occasion of Homeric performance.
 By “aetiology,” I mean a myth that directly motivates a ritual (Nagy 1999:279).
 And two most relevant examples of ritual in this case are (1) the very idea of a festival and (2) the more basic idea of a sacrifice.
 Both ideas, sacrifice and festival, are conveyed by the Greek word thusia, which means not only ‘sacrifice’ but also, metonymically, ‘festival’.
 The second meaning is clearly attested in Plato Timaeus 26e, where thusia actually refers to a pan-Hellenic festival: in this case, the referent is none other than the premier festival of Athens, the Panathenaia (Nagy 2002:83).
 In the days of Plato, it was on this occasion, the Feast of the Panathenaia, that the Homeric Iliad and Odyssey were formally performed in Athens (Nagy 2002:9–22).
 I signal from the start the relevance of the Panathenaia and, more generally, of the word thusia, to my overall argument.

 §10.6.
 I argue that the Lives of Homer functioned as aetiologies for festive occasions where Homeric poetry was seasonally performed and that they must be viewed as myths, not historical facts, about Homer.
 To say that we are dealing with myths, however, is not at all to say that there is no history to be learned from the Lives.
 Even though the various Homers of the various Lives are evidently mythical constructs, the actual constructing of myths about Homer can be seen as historical fact (Nagy 1999:ix paragraph 7, with note).
 The claims made about Homer in the Lives can be analyzed as evidence for the various different ways in which Homeric poetry was appropriated by various different cultural and political centers throughout the ancient Greek-speaking world.